marviigrey/cli-app-development/word-counter-app/readme.md

 We also created a testing case to test the newly created tool, we declared a variable using the NewBufferString function of the byte package to read a string content.
 The test is passed.

+Next step is to add command line flags.
+To implement this we make use of the flag package.
+This is the package used for implementing command line flag parsing.
+Command line tools provide flexibility through options, we are going to use the parsing to add options when we want to count words in our application with the flag package.
+The "lines" variable defined in line 14:10 sets a new -l option thay we will use to indicate whether to count lines, the option is set to false by default which means the normal behaviour is to count just words.